-Colonial Revival is the single most popular architectural style in the United States, in great part because of its richly varied vocabulary and inherent eloquence.
-The name of the style reflects the late-19th-century fascination with homes built by the early English and Dutch settlers, an affection that intensified through the World War I and II years before peaking in the mid-1950s.
+Colonial Revival is a popular architectural style in the United States because of its varied styling and inherent eloquence.
+The name reflects the late-19th-century fascination with homes built by the early English and Dutch settlers, an affection that intensified through World War I and II before ebbing in the mid-1950s.

-Gable roofs are the typical roof form found in Colonial revival homes followed by gambrel and hip roofs.
-Slate shingles were commonly used until around WWII when asphalt shingles began to replace slate because of cost.
+Gable roofs are the typical roof form found in Colonial Revival homes, followed by gambrel and hip roofs.
+Slate shingles were commonly used until around World War II, when asphalt shingles became a popular, cost-effective alternative.

 Colonial Revivals frequently present a notable decorative entrance.
 This may consist of a paneled front door flanked by sidelights, a broken pediment over the door, a modest portico with columns, and perhaps a pediment supported by pilasters.